Log Calabi-Yau mirror symmetry and non-archimedean disks: Geometry of the mirror family

+\begin{theorem} Notation as immediately above.
+Assume that the essential dual complex to $(\bbY,\bbD)$ satisfies assumptions (1-3) of \cref{lem:slcdclem}.
+By \cref{def:gma} and \cite[6.17]{HKY20} the mirror algebra $A_{(\bbY',\bbD')}$ induces a a projective polarized family of tuples

+Each fibre $(X,E)$ is slc and $K_X + E$ is trivial.
+Fibres over the structure torus of the base are log canonical (in particular such $X$ are normal). \end{theorem}

+\begin{remark} Note that in the Fano case, the conditions (1-3) on the dual complex hold by \cref{rem:PaulSingrem}, so we can drop that assumption for that case of \cref{thm:lcsingspipe}.
+We expect these conditions to hold as well when $\obbY \to \Sp(k[[s]])$ is the GS partial smoothing of the vertex given by $(X,E,L)$, as in \cref{ex:pipe}: The GS mirror is a formal deformation of the vertex $\bbV_{\Sigma}$, $\Sigma$ the essential dual fan to $(X,E)$. $\tau \not \in \partial \Gamma$, for $\Gamma$ the essential dual complex to $(\bbY,\bbD)$, correspond to (essential) strata of $\bbD$ contracted to $0 \in \bbV_{\Sigma}$.
+Such a stratum (with its induced boundary) is a compact log CY with maximal boundary and $\link_{\tau} \Gamma$ is the dual complex of this pair, and so the vanishing follows as in the proof of the \cref{ex:affine} case of \cref{rem:PaulSingrem}.

+Strata of $\bbV$ correspond to cones of the dual fan, which in turn correspond to strata of $(X,E)$, each of which is itself a log CY pair with maximal boundary.
+Gross has conjectured that the restriction of the GS deformation to the interior of a stratum of $\bbV$ is isomorphic to (a natural base extension of) the mirror family for the corresponding log CY pair (i.e. the corresponding stratum of $(X,E)$ with its induced boundary).
+If this {\it induction} conjecture holds, then we can get the required vanishing in case $\tau \in \partial \Gamma$ by the same argument applied with $(X,E)$ replaced by a boundary stratum. \end{remark}

-Note once we have proven the rest, the final statement (that the fibres are log canonical) is equivalent to normality of these fibres.
+Note once we have proven the rest, the final statement of each theorem (that the fibres are log canonical) is equivalent to normality of these fibres.
 This we will prove at the end of \cref{sec:scattering}.
-Here we prove the rest: \begin{proof}[Proof of everything but normality] To prove the theorem we can replace $Y$ by a blowup (outside of $U$), and so by \cite[19.2]{Keel_Yu_The_Frobenius} and \cref{sec:change_of_snc_compactification} we can assume $U \subset Y$ is snc and that $D$ supports an ample effective divisor.
+Here we prove the rest: \begin{proof}[Proof of everything in the above three theorems but normality] Consider first the affine case.
+To prove the theorem, by \cref{def:gma}, we can replace $\bbY$ by a blowup (outside of $\bbU$), and so by \cite[19.2]{Keel_Yu_The_Frobenius} can assume $D$ supports an ample effective divisor.
 The conditions are open, see the proof of \cite[8.42]{Gross_Canonical_bases}.
-So using the $T_D$ action, more precisely \cref{prop:neflim}, it is enough to prove the statements for the central fibre.
-This now follows from \cref{prop:vertex} below.
+So using the $\bbT_D$ action, more precisely \cref{prop:neflim}, it is enough to prove the statements for the central fibre.
+This now follows from \cref{rem:PaulSingrem} and \cref{prop:vertex} below.
 This completes the proof.